VakdeviKankipati/Life-Skills/prevention-of-sexual-harassment.md

     Report the incident to the Internal Committee (IC) or designated PoSH authority in the organization as per the company's policy.

-    Support the victim if I am a witness — encourage them to speak up and accompany them (if needed) to report the incident.
+    Support the victim if I am a witness, encourage them to speak up and accompany them (if needed) to report the incident.

     Maintain confidentiality and avoid spreading information.